SSWConsulting/SSW.Rules.Content/rules/maximize-superannuation-benefits/rule.md

 Once you’ve chosen a new fund, follow these steps to roll over your Super:

-* **Log in to MyGov**: if you have a MyGov account linked to the ATO, you can initiate the rollover online
+* **Log in to MyGov** - If you have a MyGov account linked to the ATO, you can initiate the rollover online
-* **Complete a Rollover Form**: alternatively, you can fill out a form provided by your new Super fund.
+* **Complete a Rollover Form** - Alternatively, you can fill out a form provided by your new Super fund.
 They may also offer an online service to handle the rollover on your behalf
-* **Email your employer**: with your new fund details and membership number
+* **Email your employer** - With your new fund details and membership number

 ## Bonus: Using Super to buy your first home (Salary Sacrificed amount)